 All employees, volunteers, and guests are required to comply with the smoking guidelines.
 Employees and volunteers violating the smoking policy will be subject to disciplinary action, up to and including termination.
-A detailed copy of the smoking policy is available in the Human Resources Department.
+A detailed copy of the smoking policy is available from the Human Resources Department.

 Smoking is prohibited in all public areas and private work spaces not designated specifically for smoking.
+Designated smoking areas are per policy:

+- Main Building outside the dock ramp door

-Designated smoking areas are per policy: Main Building - Outside the Dock Ramp Door 1330 Property - West end of parking lot
+- 1330 Property west end of parking lot

-Lilly House & Greenhouse - South end of Greenhouse parking lot Garden Terrace - East end of circle driveway Newfield - East parking lot
+- Lilly House & Greenhouse south end of Greenhouse parking lot

+- Garden Terrace east end of circle driveway

+- Newfield east parking lot